 The term “Foo dogs” or “Fu dogs” is actually a western one and isn’t used for these statues in China and in Asia.
 In China, they are called Shi which is the Chinese word for lions.

 In most other Asian countries they are just called Chinese Shi and in Japan – Korean Shi.
 The reason westerners called them “Foo” dogs is that foo translates as “Buddha” and “prosperity”.

 And these statues do indeed represent lions rather than dogs.
 This can seem confusing as there aren’t any lions in China today but there used to be.
-Asiatic lions were brought up to China through the Silk Road millennia ago.
-They were mostly kept as royal pets by the Chinese Emperor and by other members of the Chinese aristocracy.
+Asiatic lions were not native to China, but lion imagery was introduced through Buddhist art and symbolism from regions like India.

 For a long time, lions became so strongly associated with power, aristocracy, and the rule to govern that the Chinese people didn’t just start making statues of them – they bred dogs to look like them.